jburzynski/TypeGenDocs/source/overview.rst

 Features
 ========

 TypeGen consists of two components: a core library (contains logic for file generation) and a Command Line Interface that utilizes the file generation logic.
 In most cases, the CLI should provide enough functionality to generate TypeScript sources as needed.
 In more complex cases, there is a possibility of using the core library file generation logic directly from your C# code.
 For more information about using the CLI, please refer to the :doc:`Command Line Interface <cli>` section.
-More details on using file generation directly from the C# code can be found in the :doc:`Programmatical usage <programmaticalusage>` section.
+More details on using file generation directly from the C# code can be found in the :doc:`Programmatical API <programmaticalapi>` section.

 Main TypeGen's features include: